realtime-sanitizer/rtsan-standalone-rs/README.md

 This crate demonstrates how to integrate RTSan into your Rust application for detecting real-time violations.

+## Prerequisites

+This crate currently builds only on Linux and macOS.
+Ensure the following tools are installed:

+- git
+- make
+- cmake (version 3.20.0 or higher)

 ## Example Usage

 The included example project illustrates the integration of RTSan.